wpswings/pdf-generator-for-wp/README.txt

 == Changelog ==

+= 1.5.5 - Released on 03 September 2025 =
+* New: Compatibility with the latest WP (6.8.2) and WC (10.1.2)
+* Fix: Deprecated function fixes.

 = 1.5.4 - Released on 20 August 2025 =
 * New: Compatibility with the latest WP(6.8.2) and WC(10.1.0)
 * New: Updated dompdf to version 3.0.1